-In this country not too long ago, being disabled meant dealing with discrimination and some places being completely inaccessible.
-While some major advancements have been made to provide inclusion and understanding to persons with a disability, the use of service and emotional support animals can still be a misunderstood resource for those needing extra help.
+Not too long ago, being disabled meant dealing with discrimination and an inability to access certain places or services.
+While improvements have been made to provide inclusion and understanding to persons with a disability, the use of service animals (SA) and emotional support animals (ESA) are still a misunderstood resource for those needing extra help.

-What is The Fair Housing Act?
+What is the Fair Housing Act?

-The reason for the Fair Housing Act is because there are some property owners who may choose not to rent to specific person due to discriminatory factors, which can be a range of factors(see below).
-Through the FHA, people can choose where they want to live without fearing they are being denied due to unjust considerations.
-While certain factors can still be considered and the property owner may be able to deny renting out their housing to a prospective tenant for reasons such as criminal history or a lack of income, other factors such as gender, race and family status should not be considered.
+The Fair Housing Act exists because some property owners can refuse to rent to a person due to discriminatory factors (see below).
+Through the FHA, people can choose where they want to live without fear that they are denied due to unjust considerations.
+While the property owner can deny renting out their property to a prospective tenant for other reasons (e.g. criminal history or a lack of income), factors such as gender, race, and family status cannot be legal considerations.

 - Building lot owners